karenmxm/NeuralNetworks_DeepLearning/README.md

     - I tried three different epochs: 100, 150 and 200.

 ## Alternative Models
 I campared Nerual Network model performance with Random Forest, Gradient Boosting Trees, Logistic Regression and SVM models.
 I found Gradient Boosting Trees can acheive similar accuracy to Nerual Network for this dataset.
+The training Accuracy score is 0.735.
+And the validation Accuracy score is 0.729.